toiletKit/custom-elements/docs/README.md

-## Joomla UI Componens
+## toiletKit UI Components

-> A collection of all the UI components used in Joomla.
+> A collection of popular the UI components.

 ## What is it